docker/docs/docker-store/certify-images.md

 - Attempts to stop the container to ensure that it can be stopped gracefully.

-> The `inspectDockerimage` tool will detect issues and output them as **warnings** or **errors**. **Errors** must be fixed in order to certify.
+The `inspectDockerimage` tool will detect issues and output them as **warnings** or **errors**. **Errors** must be fixed in order to certify.
 Resolving **warnings** is not required to certify, but you should try to resolve them.

-> If you are publishing and certifying multiple versions for a docker image, you will need to run the `inspectDockerimage` tool on each docker image and send each result to Docker Store.
+If you are publishing and certifying multiple versions for a Docker image, you will need to run the `inspectDockerimage` tool on each Docker image and send each result to Docker Store.

-> If you are publishing and certifying multi architecture docker image (e.g. Linux, Power, s390x, windows, etc.) you will need to run the `inspectDockerimage` tool on Docker EE server running on each architecture and send the resuls to Docker Store.
+If you are publishing and certifying multi-architecture Docker image (e.g. Linux, Power, s390x, windows, etc.) you will need to run the `inspectDockerimage` tool on the Docker EE server running on each architecture and send the results to Docker Store.

-> Details on how to run the `inspectDockerimage` tool and send the results to Docker Store are documented below.
+Details on how to run the `inspectDockerimage` tool and send the results to Docker Store are in the sections that follow.

 ### Prerequisites